fastrodev/fastro/index.md

 ---
-title: FASTRO · High performance deno web framework
+title: High performance deno web framework
 description: Fastro is a simple and fast web framework built on top of deno.
 Its speed is close to the raw deno http library.
 Written in typescript
 image: public/fastro.png
 layout: default